 Alexa vs Google Assistant: Smart home devices

-For the number of the best smart home devices that are supported, Alexa trumps Google Assistant here.
+For the number of the best smart home devices supported, Alexa trumps Google Assistant here.
 From LIFX, Philips Hue, and TP-Link smart lights to Honeywell and Tado smart heating thermostats, a plethora of the best home security cameras and smart plugs, alongside Amazon-owned devices like Ring, which offers some of the best video doorbells on the market, there are plenty of smart home devices Alexa can control.

 While Google Assistant may be lagging on quantity, support for new devices is being added regularly, and Google’s voice assistant does work with big names such as LIFX, Philips Hue, and Arlo, along with its own smart home devices such as the Google Nest Hello Video doorbell, and the Google Nest Learning thermostat.